a2liu/aps-test-cases/README.md

 python3 test.py hw8/Kou.java aps-test-cases/hw8/kou
 ```

-This will run all the test cases in the folder `polish` and check them against
+This will run all the test cases in the folder `kou` and check them against
 given answers in the folder.

 #### Single Test Case